Affinity-based extension of non-extensive entropy and statistical mechanics: Affinity-Based Extension of Tsallis Entropy

+as a measure to quantify the diversity of an arbitrary assemblage, which can also be used to compare the diversity between two arbitrary assemblages.
+The key idea to solve this problem is to \q{normalise} the assemblage such that it can be regarded as composed of distinct categories with the same relative abundances, thereby the resulting category richness serves as a unique indicator of diversity.
+This normalisation procedure can be achieved as follows.

 Suppose that some observable quantity $x$ is defined and measured for each category $i\in \cS$, giving a set of $n$ positive real numbers, $\{x_{i}\}$.
-Such observable quantities are not necessarily defined for a single category but can be defined for each pair of categories, giving $\{y_{ij}\}$, or more generally, for each multiple (more than two) set of categories, giving $\{z_{ijk\dots}\}$.
-An \emph{effective} quantity can then be defined from one or more kinds of such raw observed quantities via an averaging procedure.
-A fairly general such procedure is the so-called weighted power means, defined for $\{x_{i}\}$ as
+An \emph{effective} quantity can then be defined from the observed raw quantities via an averaging procedure.
+A fairly general such procedure is the so-called weighted power mean (see, e.g., \cite{Hardy52}), defined for $\{x_{i}\}$ as